SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 The SAS built-in comprises:

-- 2 conductors each for sending and receiving data
+- 2 conductors, each for sending and receiving data

 Typically, SAS drives are used to deliver high enterprise performance and sustain heavy loads.